-Self-Management Skills for Employees, or How to Be a Productive Employee
+Essential Self-Management Skills for Employees: How to Be Productive at Workplace

-The development of self-management skills is one of management best practices for those people who have decided to become more productive employees.
-While companies tend to spend large amounts of money and energy to provide their employees with special self-management skills & training, each worker can personally organize self-assessment surveys to define whether he or she has the required skills set.
+While companies tend to invest a lot of money and energy in employee training and improving employee performance, every worker can personally organize self-assessment surveys to define whether he or she has the required skills set.

-Self-management skills are those abilities that allow an employee to feel more productive when doing daily routine regardless of the working environment.
-Well-developed self-management skills will help you efficiently communicate with co-workers, management and customers, make right decisions, plan your working time, and keep your body healthy.
+Self-management skills are those abilities that allow an employee to feel more productive when doing daily routine tasks regardless of the working environment.
+Well-developed self-management skills will help you efficiently communicate with co-workers, senior management, and customers, make right decisions, maintain a work-life balance, and keep your body and mind healthy.

-To improve self management skills, employers often organize special self-assessment training.
+To improve self management skills, employers often organize special self-assessment training and development.
 Usually such training is conducted by the HR department (or external trainers are employed).
 To develop self-management skills of the personnel, your company can organize self-development training sessions.

-Here is a list of the key self management skills required for an employee to be more productive.
-If you’ve decided to achieve career advancement, you need to consider these best management skills list and work on the development of all the necessary abilities for self-organization.
+Here is a list of the key self management skills required for an employee to be more productive at workplace.

 The first and foremost skill of self-management refers to a personal ability to resist any stressful situations.
-When you develop this self management skill, you can avoid many mistakes that people usually make when being stressed out.
+When you improve this self management skill, you can avoid many mistakes that people usually make when being stressed out at the workplace.

 Because a stressful situation usually blocks our ability to think and make rational decisions, we can’t cope even with the simplest tasks at the workplace, so our productivity goes down and we get frustrated.
 That’s why you need to develop this ability in order to be a productive employee able to offer resistance to a stressful situation.